 While I’m taking time out, a word about the writing.
 So far, on a granular level, this isn’t terrible screenwriting.
 For example, when Carlo drunkenly rambled that he has to play piano for money while Marcus can play for love, that lets us know why Marcus can drop everything to throw himself a murder mystery weekend, as he promptly does.
 But it’s an interesting case of failing to see the forest for the trees.
 Like, thanks for establishing that Marcus can afford to take time off work, Mr. Argento, but that doesn’t explain why you made him a jazz pianist, or why a musician who saw a murder would immediately start invading funerals and playing Sherlock Holmes.

-(Actually, I did some reading about Deep Red while writing this, and there probably is a reason Marcus is a jazz pianist, sort of.
+(Actually, there may be a reason Marcus is a jazz pianist.
 David Hemmings previously starred in the excellent and influential Blowup, as a fashion photographer who realizes he may have accidentally documented a murder in the background of his model shots.
 Feckless and distractible, the photographer becomes one of cinema’s most incompetent amateur detectives.
 Ah ha, Dario Argento must have thought: I can top that.)

 Marcus goes to find Carlo, because when you’ve witnessed a murder, you really want a(nother) heart-to-heart with your drunkest pal about it.
 Carlo’s not at the place he shares with his mom, so Marcus awkwardly deals with Carlo’s scatterbrained mother Marta, who insists on showing him photo keepsakes of Carlo as an adorable curly-haired little kid before she’ll cough up where Carlo actually is.

-Marcus finds Carlo crashing with a beautiful person in feminine clothes and makeup, and then the angle of light changes and there’s a faint mustache on his upper lip.
+Marcus finds Carlo crashing with a beautiful person in feminine clothes and makeup, and then they tilt their head to reveal a faint mustache on their/his upper lip.
 I say his, because Carlo is distressed about Marcus discovering that he’s gay, so the person is meant to be male despite presenting otherwise, though the actor is a woman with a few mustache hairs glued on.
-(This character is also wearing heavy eyeliner, if we’re still keeping track of that red herring, and so was Carlo’s mom, and every other woman who briefly appears in the movie.
+(This character is also wearing heavy eyeliner, if we’re still keeping track of that red herring, and so was Carlo’s mom, and so is every other feminine-presenting person who appears in the movie.
 Like I said, elaborate eyeliner: a thing at the time.)